Battle of Sekigahara: Late arrivals

 The combined Eastern Army forces of Tokugawa Hidetada and Sakakibara Yasumasa, who commanded as many as 38,000 soldiers, were at the time of the battle bogged down in the Siege of Ueda against Sanada Masayuki.
 At the same time, 15,000 Western Army soldiers were being held up by 500 troops under Hosokawa Yūsai in the Siege of Tanabe in Maizuru, many of the former refusing to advance out of their respect for the Hosokawa.
 Due to these incidents, large proportions of both armies' forces ultimately never participated in the clash at Sekigahara.

 Another Western Army contingent that failed to reach the Sekigahara battlefield was led by Tachibana Muneshige, who had been stalled by Kyōgoku Takatsugu in the Siege of Ōtsu.
 As result, Muneshige was forced to remain at Osaka Castle after learning of the Western Army's annihilation at Sekigahara.
 However, when Mōri Terumoto (also at Osaka Castle) offered his surrender to the Eastern Army, Muneshige departed with his army and returned to his homeland in Kyushu.

 Aftermath

+Although the Eastern Army was victorious, the soldiers of Mōri who did not participate in the battle and holed in the Osaka Castle were largely intact.
+Ieyasu feared that Terumoto would continue to resist by barricading himself in Osaka Castle with Hideyori.
+Therefore, on September 17, Ieyasu sent a letter to Terumoto to convince him to leave Osaka Castle by promise of a peaceful settlement between the two.

 As soon as the news of the Eastern Army's victory at Sekigahara reached Ogaki Castle, which at the time was still besieged by Mizuno Katsunari, Western Army-affiliated garrison commander Akizuki Tanenaga immediately surrendered and opened the castle for Katsunari.
 In response, Katsunari immediately wrote to Ii Naomasa asking that Ieyasu pardon Tanenaga, which Ieyasu accepted.

 The most prominent political effect of the Eastern Army victory in Sekigahara was the shifting authority to assign military ranks and redistribute lands from the Toyotomi clan to Tokugawa Ieyasu.
 Immediately following the battle, Ieyasu redistributed domains worth 6.8 million koku, primarily as recompense for the allies instrumental in his victory: